raghavar4u/Recommander-system--Cosine-Matrix-Factorization-/README.md

 # Recommander-system--Cosine-Matrix-Factorization-
-we can find recomandations using
+we can find here movie recomandations using  Cosine Similarity , Matrix factorization & Correlation Methods